 When it comes to network analysis the technical terms and lingo used to describe the different elements and structures that make up a network can be confusing.
-That’s why we’ve created a handy guide that breaks down the jargon, so if you don’t know your nodes from your ties, download our handy guide to networks!
+That's why we've created this handy guide that breaks down the jargon, so if you can tell your nodes from your ties ...

 The nodes (also known as ‘actors’ and ‘vertices’) are the people or entities that make up the members of the network.
 They can be individuals, or also organisations, sub-teams, roles or even pieces of technology.
 Whatever they are, they are the ‘blobs’ or ‘dots’ in a network diagram.
 So, in the expression “Suspect A provides a tasking to Suspect B” we have two nodes (persons A and B) and a relationship (‘provides tasking’) that connects the two.

 The connections or relationships between nodes are called ‘ties’ or ‘edges’.
 A tie suggests a connection of some sort between two nodes.

 Some ties have arrows showing the direction of a connection.
 So, if person A sends instructions to person B, that tie would have an arrow pointing from A to B. If B returns something back, there’s another tie, with an arrow in the opposite direction.

 If there’s no direction in a tie it is uni-directional.
 For instance, if the ties are kinship-based, then there would be a single link, with no arrows.
 Or if a connection is reciprocal – for instance, Facebook or LinkedIn connections, compared to, say, Twitter, when A can follow B, but B does not need to follow A.

 A tie can be weighted or unweighted.
 If it’s weighted, it has a numerical value that represents the strength or frequency of a connection (number of messages exchanged, closeness of relationship).